 Regulations of the Simmental Cattle Breeders’ Society of New Zealand Incorporated

-PUREBRED REGISTER means that section of the New Zealand Simmental Register in which Purebred Simmental cattle are entered.
+SIMMENTAL REGISTER means the database in which purebred and part-bred Simmental cattle are entered.

 BASE COW means any female of any breed or cross, mated with a Simmental bull to produce an F1 animal.

-HERD NUMBER means the letters, figures or other symbols allotted by the Council to each herd accepted for registration.
+HERD NUMBER means the four-digit number allotted by the Council to each herd accepted for registration.

-REGISTRY ID NUMBER means the unique 10-digit Breedplan identification given to every animal.
+REGISTRY ID NUMBER/HERDBOOK NUMBER means the unique ten-digit identification number given to every registered animal.

 REGISTERED OWNER means the owner of any animal as recorded in the Register.